By Karsan Govind Sonara

 Since a lot of this history has been passed through the generations and not recorded, from our elders we have obtained the information that we now have, however after Fulnath Bawajis there is little knowledge of the Bawajis that followed, although we know some of the names Shevanath, Ratannath, Balnath, Umarnath and Kanhaiyanath who is still with us, and you will often see him in Baladia in their traditional dress, which is typical a jobho dhoti and a pagri, (turban).

-All these jogi bawajis (the individual people who owned the estate) used to live like bachelors but used to keep mistresses.
-They didn’t used to have children but they used to have disciples which were given to them as adopted boys from a young age.
+All these jogi bawajis (the individual people who owned the estate) used to live like bachelors.
+They used to have disciples which were given to them as adopted boys from a young age.
 These boys were given to them at the age of five to the Jagirdar of the time, they would then provide the child with a good education and prepare and train them to look after the Jagir.
 Of all the adopted children, whoever was the brightest was nominated as the new ruler of the Jagir.
 At the age of twenty they were initiated with a ceremony for the cut ear, so that they could wear the hoop earring within the slot in the ear lobe.
 They used to believe in Shankar, Guruji and Aaashapura Mataji, they used to do puja for all of them.

 They lived their life as vegetarians and were very good horse riders and hunters.
 In recent times they had stuffed a tiger’s head in their residential quarters which they had hunted down in a river near Mahadev which was like a jungle before Vikram Samvat 1996 which is approximately 80 years ago which was the year known as chhanvo, because of the memorable drought.
 The used to possess a range of weapons and there was a small army who used to take care of the village and all the farmland which was in their estate.
 In their army they used to have some Shidi, a tribe original from Africa.
 The Jagirdar used to take one sixth of a farmers annual income if the farm was within their estate, which was known as Bhog or Lagan.
 Every house and house holder had to pay their Lagan as well, much like council tax.
 After India’s Independence in 1947 all this authority was taken away from all the Jagirdar.